 Step 1 – Get professional vocal coaching

 Invest in professional coaching.
 Unless you’re already a regular public speaker, broadcaster or singer it’s unlikely you give your voice the daily workout it needs.
-Your vocal chords are muscles and if you intend to use these muscles everyday in your work you need them in optimum condition.
+Your vocal cords are muscles and if you intend to use these muscles every day in your work you need them in optimum condition.
 Like an athlete, you need a daily regime of exercises and we’d always recommend finding a local voice-over coach in your area for some 121 sessions.

 Step 2 – Record demo samples